 If you are allergic to any ingredients in the vaccine, avoid it until other alternatives are on the market, says Dr. Parikh.

-If you currently have Covid-19 or have been exposed to Covid-19
+Talk to your doctor: If you currently have Covid-19

-The vaccine is unlikely to be effective in preventing disease following exposure to Covid-19, so don’t risk the health of other people by trying to get vaccinated if you are or may be infected.
+If you are already sick, the vaccine is unlikely to help prevent serious problems, so don’t risk the health of other people by trying to get vaccinated if you are or may be infected.
 (Here are the coronavirus symptoms you should watch for.)

 (Find out if you need the vaccine after having Covid-19.)

-If you received Covid-19 antibodies, wait 90 days before vaccination as a precaution to avoid any interference with immune responses, according to the CDC.
+If you received Covid-19 treatments such as monoclonal antibodies or convalescent plasma, wait 90 days before vaccination as a precaution to avoid any interference with immune responses, according to the CDC.
 (Here’s what you need to know about coronavirus antibody testing.)

 According to the CDC, there were cases of Bell’s palsy, or sudden weakness in the muscles on one half of the face, reported after vaccination in both the Pfizer-BioNTech and Moderna Covid-19 vaccines clinical trials.